discdiver/pachy-vid/README.md

 1. Start pachyderm.
 2. Make a repo named `videos`.
 3. Make a pipeline using the `frames.json` file in this repo.
 4. Upload a video in one of the following formats: .mp4, .flv, mkv, or 3gp. into your videos repo.
 Ocassionally with videos, I understand there can be weird codecs issues.
-For sample videos without codecs issues, try the ones in this repo or at [sample_videos.com](https://sample-videos.com/index.php#sample-mp4-video).
+For sample videos without codecs issues, try the ones in this repo taken from [sample_videos.com](https://sample-videos.com/index.php#sample-mp4-video).
-5. In the Pachyderm dashboard you'll see the video files come in and the .jpg image files go into their respective folders.
+5. You can retrieve the image files from their subfolders.
+Alternativelym, in the Pachyderm dashboard you'll see the video files come in and the .jpg image files go into their respective folders.
 You can click on the images and view them or download them.

 ### Notes
 1. This program outputs a maximum of 1,000 frames per video.
 If a video has less than 1,000 frames, then all frames in the video are output.
 2. You can upload multiple videos for simultanteous processing.
 3. Each time you upload a video the Pachyderm pipeline will be triggered to run automatically.

-# Design decision narrative
+# Design decisions and explanation
 In the code I used an updated version of opencv, a popular image and video processing library in Python, to convert the video files into individual images.

-I decided to output each video's frames to a labeled directory.
-I labeled each frame file with the name of the video it originated from and the frame number.
+I decided to output each video's frames to a labeled directory to demonstrate that subfolders can be easily created in Pachyderm.
+I labeled each image file with the name of the video it originated from and the frame number for a nice user experience.

 ### Dockerfile
 The final Dockerfile pulls from a Python opencv file with clear packages.
 This design keeps the Dockerfile clean.